hkurokawa/code-review-as-journey/presentation.md

 [.footer: Photo by [Jamie Street](https://unsplash.com/photos/dQLgop4tnsc?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/)]

 ^
-After you read the description and unserstand the goal, please think about the solution which the reviewee choosed.
+After you read the description and understand the goal, please think about if the solution which the reviewee choosed is correct.
-If you feel it's something weird, it's good to ask the reviewee why she or he choosed the strategy.
+If you feel it's weird, it's good to ask the reviewee why she or he choosed the strategy.
 You may find a hidden background.

 ---